4a454646/dice-dungeon-bot/README.md

 ## Notes
 The code is very poorly written and extremely difficult to understand.<br/>
-Because this bot uses a MySQL database with pre-set-up tables, the best way to test it out is to join my [testing server](https://discord.gg/pPBTqMj).<br/>
+Because this bot uses a pre set up MySQL database, the easiest way to test it out is to join my [testing server](https://discord.gg/pPBTqMj).<br/>
+However, if you really want to set this bot up, look at the Setup section.

 ## Gameplay
 ###### General